UniversalDependencies/docs/_es/index.md

   * [aux:pass]() for passive auxiliaries
   * [expl:pv]() for obligatory reflexive pronouns attached to pronominal (inherently reflexive) verbs
   * [expl:pass]() for reflexive pronouns in reflexive passive constructions
+  * [obl:arg]() for oblique arguments, in particular recipients/beneficiaries coded as dative pronouns or phrases with the preposition _a_
 * The following relation types are not used in Spanish at all:
   [clf](), [iobj]()